simewu/academic-pdf-similarity-score/README.md

 ```
 python3 run.py
 ```
-or double-click run.bat for Windows users.

----

-To automate computing the similarity and only print the similarity score (for usage by a machine) use:
+To automate computing the similarity and only output the similarity score (for usage by a machine) use:
 ```
 python3 run.py file1.pdf file2.pdf
 ```

 ## Example output:
-> python3 run.py example_paper_1_bitcoin.pdf example_paper_2_ethereum.pdf
->
-> 40.84857950319798%
->
 > python3 run.py
 >
-> Select the primary PDF file:
+> Select the baseline PDF file:
 >
 > > File 1  -  example_paper_1_bitcoin.pdf
 > >